Six operations on dg enhancements of derived categories of sheaves: Dg k -enriched functorial factorizations

 together with $\RR$-natural transformations $\ccof \xra{\gamma} \id \xra{\phiff} \ffib$ such that for each $M \in \ulms{M}$ the object $\ccof(M)$ is cofibrant and the morphism $\gammacc_M \colon \ccof(M) \ra M$ is a trivial fibration, and $\ffib(M)$ is fibrant and $\phiff_M \colon M \ra \ffib(M)$ is a trivial cofibration.
 We call any such pair $(\ccof, \gammacc)$ (resp.\ $(\ffib, \phiff)$) an \define{$\RR$-enriched cofibrant} (resp.\ \define{fibrant}) \define{resolution functor} and call $\ccof$ (resp.\ $\ffib$) an \define{$\RR$-enriched cofibrant} (resp.\ \define{fibrant}) \define{replacement functor}.

+Note that the notion of a model category depends on a universe: a model category with respect to the universe $\mathscr{U}$ has $\mathscr{U}$-small Hom-sets and all $\mathscr{U}$-small (co)limits.

 \begin{theorem} Let $\kk$ be a field.
 Let $\ulms{M}$ be a strongly pretriangulated $\KK$-bicomplete $\KK$-category.
-Assume that the underlying category $\ms{M}$ is equipped with a model structure turning it into a cofibrantly generated model category (so it admits the small object argument) such that the classes of cofibrations and of trivial cofibrations are stable \begin{enumerate} \item under taking shifts, i.\,e.\ mapping $i \colon E \ra F$ to $[n]i \colon [n]E \ra [n]F$, for all $n \in \DZ$, and \item under applying the functor $\iCone \colon \ms{M} \ra \ms{M}$, i.\,e.\ under mapping $i \colon E \ra F$ to $\iCone(i) \colon \iCone(E) \ra \iCone(F)$ (see \eqref{eq:iCone}). \end{enumerate} Then this model structure admits $\KK$-enriched functorial factorizations. \end{theorem}
+Assume that the underlying category $\ms{M}$ is equipped with a model structure turning it into a cofibrantly generated model category (with respect to the universe $\mathscr{U}$) (so it admits the small object argument) such that the sets of cofibrations and of trivial cofibrations are stable \begin{enumerate} \item under taking shifts, i.\,e.\ mapping $i \colon E \ra F$ to $[n]i \colon [n]E \ra [n]F$, for all $n \in \bZ$, and \item under applying the functor $\iCone \colon \ms{M} \ra \ms{M}$, i.\,e.\ under mapping $i \colon E \ra F$ to $\iCone(i) \colon \iCone(E) \ra \iCone(F)$ (see \eqref{eq:iCone}). \end{enumerate} Then this model structure admits $\KK$-enriched functorial factorizations. \end{theorem}

 The assumption that $\kk$ is a field is essential as we explain in \ref{sec:counterexample}.

 \begin{proof} This follows from \cite[Cor.~13.2.4]{riehl-categorical-homotopy-theory} and the following Lemma~\ref{l:tensor-K-left-Quillen}.
 Note that $\KK$-bicompleteness of $\ulms{M}$ implies that $\ulms{M}$ is tensored (see \ref{sec:tens-cotens-compl}). \end{proof}